samjaygill/Python_Project/README.md

 #### ADVANCED EXTENSIONS:
 - A user should be able to search a destination and it returns the details of it.
-- A user should be able to filter the list of destinations.

 #### SETUP: